 Salary and Employment Outlook Information

-The BLS doesn't have employment outlook data for the non-specialized engineers; however, it indicated that electrical engineers could see employment growth of six percent from 2010 to 2020, while mechanical engineers might see nine percent growth during that period.
+The BLS doesn't have employment outlook data for the non-specialized engineers.
+However, it indicated that both mechanical and electrical engineers could see employment growth of five percent from 2012 to 2022, which is slower than average.

 Related to Validation Engineer: Job Description, Duties and Requirements

 - Recently Updated

 Find out how to become a cost engineer.
 Research the education requirements, and learn about the experience you need to advance...

 Find out how to become a verification engineer.
 Research the education requirements and learn about the experience you need to...

 Learn how to become a locomotive engineer.
 Research the education programs, training information, and certification required...

 Find out how to become a pipeline engineer.
 Research the education requirements, and learn about the experience you need to...